lando/lando/docs/config/services.md

 > #### Info::Docker compose files are loaded first
 >
-> If you want to load Docker compose files **and** use services you should note that compose files are loaded first.
-This means that depending on how you name things your services could override things set in your compose files.
+> If you want to load Docker compose files **and** use services, you should note that compose files are loaded first.
+This means that depending on how you name things, your services could override things set in your compose files.

 Supported Services
 ------------------